pointfreeco/swift-case-paths/README.md

 ## Ergonomic associated value access

-CasePaths uses Swift reflection to automatically and extract associated values from _any_ enum in a single, short expression.
+CasePaths uses Swift reflection to automatically embed and extract associated values from _any_ enum in a single, short expression.
 This helpful utility is made available as a public module function that can be used in your own libraries and apps:

 ``` swift
 (/Authentication.authenticated).extract(from: .authenticated("cafebeef"))